-My Social Security number is reporting incorrectly.
+My Social Security number is incorrect on my credit report.
 How can I get this fixed?

-If the variation is clearly not the result of fraud, you should contact the creditor that reported the variation and ask them to correct their records.
+If the variation does not seem to be the result of fraud, simply contact the creditor that reported the variation and ask them to correct their records.
 After the creditor updates its records, the new information will be reported to Experian and your credit report will be updated.

 Thanks for asking.